m3rciful/telegram-bot/README.md

 - `LOG_BOT_FILE`: Filename for general bot logs.
 - `LOG_ERRORS_FILE`: Filename for error logs.
 - `ADMIN_ID`: Telegram user ID with admin rights.
-- `HIDDEN_COMMANDS`: Comma-separated list of commands that shouldn't appear in `/help`.

 5. Start the bot (for development):
    ```bash